pyhys/minimalmodbus/trunk/README.txt

 Modbus data types
 -----------------
 In the Modbus standard are registers and bits for storage described.
-The registers are 16-bit, and can hold integers in the range 0-65000?.
+The registers are 16-bit, and can hold integers in the range 0 to 65535 (dec).
+This is 0 to ffff (hex).

-Some variations from the official standard:
+Some deviations from the official standard:

-Scaling of register values
+**Scaling of register values**
-    A temperature of 77.0 C might be stored as 770 in the register (to allow one decimal).
+    Some manufacturers store a temperature value of 77.0 C as 770 in the register, to allow room for one decimal.

-Negative numbers
+**Negative numbers**
     Some manufacturers allow negative values for some registers.
-Instead of an allowed integer range 0-65000, a range -32000 to 32000 is allowed.
-This is implemented as the upper range (32000-65500?) is interpreted as negative values.
-This is two's complement and is described at wikipedia...
-Help function to calculate the two's complement value and back.
+Instead of an allowed integer range 0-65535, a range -32768 to 32767 is allowed.
+This is implemented as any received value in the upper range (32768-65535) is interpreted as negative value (in the range -32768 to -1).
+This is two's complement and is described at http://en.wikipedia.org/wiki/Two%27s_complement.
+Help functions to calculate the two's complement value (and back) are provided in MinimalModbus.

-Floats (single precision)
+**Floats (single precision)**
-    Single precion floats are defined by 32 bits, and are implemented as two consecutive 16-bit registers.
-Unfortunately the byte order might differ between manufacturers.
-IEEE ?? wikipedia
+    Single precision floating point values are defined by 32 bits, and are implemented as two consecutive 16-bit registers.
+How to convert from the bit values to the floating point value is described in the standard IEEE 754, as seen in http://en.wikipedia.org/wiki/Floating_point.
+Unfortunately the byte order might differ between manufacturers of Modbus instruments.

-Long integers
+**Long integers**
     These require 32 bits, and are implemented as two consecutive 16-bit registers. ?

-Strings
+**Strings**
     Each register holds ? characters.
 Often 16 consecutive registers are used, allowing ? characters in the string. ?